 - Gluten Free Plain Flour – I used my gluten free baking flour blend, which contains tapioca starch, brown rice flour and potato starch.
 You can use a shop-bought gluten free flour blend if you prefer, just keep in mind that different blends contain different ingredients and the results may vary slightly.

-- Cornflour – The second ingredient that gives the biscuits that melting moment texture.
+- Cornflour – If you live outside of NZ or Australia this may be known as cornstarch where you live.
+This is the second ingredient that gives the biscuits that melting moment texture.
 If you’re using a premade gf flour blend that is high in starch (if maize/cornflour/cornstarch is the first or second ingredient listed) then I would recommend leaving out the cornflour and increasing the gluten free flour by the same amount, to prevent the biscuits from being too crumbly.

 Make sure you check that your cornflour is maize cornflour and not wheaten cornflour, which contains gluten.